nikolasrist/nikos-blog/src/posts/2022-07-27-knex-promise-resolution-decoded/index.md

 ```

 This fixed DAO always ensures, that the queries are really being executed on function call and return a `Promise` which can be handled properly.
-DAOs should always return data and encapsulate the database queries, and not leak them to the outside.
-This makes the interface much simpler and easy to use.
+I would argue this is the better approach, than returning a `QueryBuilder` from DAO functions.
+Therefore, I recommend to always return a real _Promises_ and not `QueryBuilder` objects.
+This makes the interface much cleaner and easier to understand.
+In addition, this approach does not leak internal logic to the outside.

 ## Conclusion